ciresdem/cudem/docs/perspecto.md

 * **Fetching:** Can fetch named CPTs from **cpt-city**.
 * **Processing:** Supports re-scaling CPTs to specific Z-ranges and "splitting" CPTs (e.g., creating distinct color ramps above and below zero for land/sea distinctions).

 ## Usage

-The module is accessed via the command line, requiring a module selection and an input DEM (or Waffles config).
+The module is accessed via the command line, requiring a module selection and an input DEM.

 ```bash
 perspecto input_dem.tif -M hillshade